 When Rob walks the courses with Mike Keiser and his sons, Michael and Chris, architect David McLay Kidd or design partners Ben Crenshaw and Bill Coore, he focuses on soaking in their wisdom, philosophies, and objectives.
 “I am continually learning about their vision,” said Rob.
 “The Kesiers want environmental sustainability at their golf courses.
 At Sand Valley, we’re not doing things like everyone else does them, nor do we just talk about sustainability.
 Here, we live it.”

-In fact, Rob’s been living the project since the early construction stages of the first Sand Valley course when he came onboard as superintendent.
-As the project grew, adding Mammoth Dunes, the second eighteen-hole course and then the Sandbox, a par three, seventeen-hole short course, Rob moved up to become the Director of Agronomy.
-His assistants moved up too, with Lucas Johnson becoming the superintendent at Sand Valley and Andy Brownlow becoming the superintendent at Mammoth Dunes.
+In fact, Rob’s been living the project since the early construction stages of the first Sand Valley course when he came on board as golf course superintendent.
+As the project grew, adding Mammoth Dunes, the second eighteen-hole course, and then the Sandbox, a par three, seventeen-hole short course, Rob moved up to become the Director of Agronomy.
+His assistants moved up too, with Lucas Johnson becoming the golf course superintendent at Sand Valley and Andy Brownlow becoming the golf course superintendent at Mammoth Dunes.